pnkraemer/probdiffeq/docs/benchmarks/internal_only.md

 ### Which factorisation?

-What is the performance difference between an `IsoTaylorZerothOrder`, a `BatchTaylorZerothOrder`, and a `TaylorZerothOrder`?
+What is the performance difference between an `IsoTaylorZerothOrder`, a `BlockDiagTaylorZerothOrder`, and a `TaylorZerothOrder`?

 ```python
 def solver(implementation):